 ❔Commonly asked questions

-🍽️More vegan Asian dishes
+🍽️More vegan noodles dishes

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe

-Vegan Tteokbokki (spicy rice cakes)
+Vegan tteokbokki (spicy Korean rice cakes)

 Ingredients